-- Continue to evolve the AYA Cancer Network website to become a centralised one stop "AYA cancer website" for health and support providers. - Expand the AYA Cancer Network website to include a specific section tailored to the needs of young people through the inclusion of information, resources and relevant support contacts. - Strengthen utilisation of social media platforms and continue to engage with the wider sector through these means to promote and drive the work of the Network. - Facilitate effective communication and consultation with key stakeholders i.e. regular newsletters and create easy-to-access opportunities for meaningful participation i.e. working groups, consultation. - Maintain registry of stakeholders with an interest in AYA cancer care. - Provide logistical/secretarial support to working groups and projects. - Strengthen and support the AYA Cancer Consumer Advisory Group to shape, design and contribute to policy, network activities, network governance and the development of AYA Cancer services. - Create opportunities for young people to be involved in influencing, shaping, designing and contributing to policy, network activities/research and the development of AYA Cancer services. - Maintain visibility at conferences / forums/meetings to raise the profile, awareness and understanding of AYA cancer as a clinical priority area. - Foster good working relationships with DHBs, PHOs, and other cancer support providers. - As opportunities arise build international collaboration. - The AYA Cancer Network will reflect their core value of being youth focused, in all their communications, regardless of the intended audience i.e. where relevant will use real life examples to help show information from a young person's point of view, utilise creative approaches to presenting information.
+- Continue to evolve the AYA Cancer Network website to become a centralised one stop "AYA cancer website" for health and support providers. - Expand the AYA Cancer Network website to include a specific section tailored to the needs of young people through the inclusion of information, resources and relevant support contacts. - Strengthen utilisation of social media platforms and continue to engage with the wider sector through these means to promote and drive the work of the Network. - Facilitate effective communication and consultation with key stakeholders i.e. regular newsletters and create easy-to-access opportunities for meaningful participation i.e. working groups, consultation. - Maintain registry of stakeholders with an interest in AYA cancer care.
+Provide logistical/secretarial support to working groups and projects. - Strengthen and support the AYA Cancer Consumer Advisory Group to shape, design and contribute to policy, network activities, network governance and the development of AYACancer services. - Create opportunities for young people to be involved in influencing, shaping, designing and contributing to policy, network activities/research and the development of AYA Cancer services.
+Maintain visibility at conferences / forums/meetings to raise the profile, awareness and understanding of AYA cancer as a clinical priority area. - Foster good working relationships with Te Whatu Ora health providers, PHOs, and other cancer support providers.
+As opportunities arise build international collaboration. - The AYA Cancer Network will reflect their core value of being youth focused, in all their communications, regardless of the intended audience i.e. where relevant will use real life examples to help show information from a young person's point of view, utilise creative approaches to presenting information. - A Network commitment to integrate Te Ao Māori, Tikanga and Te Reo Māori into all aspects of Network activity.